Unipol confident on Fondiaria deal after antitrust meeting

-ROME May 2 Italian insurer Unipol is confident about completing a planned merger with peer Fondiaria-SAI, Unipol's chief executive said on Wednesday after meeting with Italy's antitrust authority.
+ROME Italian insurer Unipol (UNPI.MI) is confident about completing a planned merger with peer Fondiaria-SAI FOSA.MI, Unipol's chief executive said on Wednesday after meeting with Italy's antitrust authority.

 In January Unipol agreed a deal to rescue the loss-making Fondiaria in a four-way merger.
 But last Thursday the competition watchdog suspended the planned merger to investigate potential competition risks.